daniyalmaroufi/AI_Course/README.md

 ## CA2 - Genetic Algorithm

-This assignment aims to use the Genetic Algorithm (GA) to find an encoded text's key string (14 characters).
-We prepared a global text to generate the dictionary, and we will use it to decode the text.
+This assignment aims to use the Genetic Algorithm (GA) to find a decoded text's encryption key (14 characters).
+We prepared a global text to generate the dictionary, and we will use it to decipher the text.